hunttis/tellstick-client-haxe/README.md

 5. `haxelib run lime setup` (I recommend you install the lime command)
 6. `haxelib install flixel`
 7. `haxelib install rest-client`
+8. Change the SERVER_ADDRESS in Tellstick.hx to point wherever your tellstick remote server is.
-8. Make one of the builds, for example: `lime build cpp` (build native OS application, will take a while the first time) or perhaps `lime build html5` to make a javascript build to run in the browser.
+9. Make one of the builds, for example: `lime build cpp` (build native OS application, will *take a while* the first time) or perhaps `lime build html5` to make a javascript build to run in the browser.

 Making a native ios app requires xcode and apple dev licence.
 Making an android build requires android devkit.